Challenges in Solving Chiral Hydrodynamics: Ideal chiral hydrodynamics in the Landau hydrodynamic frame

-\textit{3.
-Fixing ideal chiral hydrodynamics.} A given definition of the hydrodynamic fields is called a hydrodynamic frame.
+A given definition of the hydrodynamic fields is called a hydrodynamic frame.
 There is, of course, an infinite set of hydrodynamic frames \cite{Kovtun:2012rj} with the Landau \cite{LandauLifshitzFluids} and Eckart frames \cite{EckartViscous} being the most well-known definitions.
 Even in the dissipationless regime, chiral hydrodynamics already contains terms that are of first-order in derivatives and there is nonzero energy flux in \eqref{css}.
 We show below that a judicious choice of the hydrodynamic frame is already sufficient to fix the issues displayed by the original formulation of Ref.\ \cite{Chen:2015gta}.
+We also note that the importance of different hydrodynamic frames in chiral hydrodynamics was already discussed in various contexts, including the definition of Kubo formulas for anomalous transport coefficients~\cite{Landsteiner:2012kd}, and the no-drag frame~\cite{Rajagopal:2015roa,Stephanov:2015roa}.